12141999/portfolio/README.md

 # portfolio
 portfolio - resume
-it is used with nodemailer , googleapi or aos
+it is made with nodemailer , googleapi or aos and some cool css effects